ayonli/ipqueue/README.md

 possible, but brings the most powerful queue-lock function cross processes into NodeJS.

-- `CPQueue.connect(timeout?: number): Promise<CPQueue.Client>`
+- `CPQueue.connect(name: string, timeout?: number): CPQueue.Client>`
-- `CPQueue.connect(handler: (err: Error) => void): CPQueue.Client`
-- `CPQueue.connect(timeout: number, handler: (err: Error) => void): CPQueue.Client`
     Opens connection to a cross-process queue server and returns a client instance.
-The server will be auto-started if it hasn't.
+    - `name` A unique name to distinguish potential queues on the same machine.
-    - `timeout` This parameter sets both connection timeout and max lock time, means if you don't call `next()` in a task (or the process fails to call it, i.e. exits unexpected), the next task will be run anyway when timeout.
+    - `timeout` Sets both connection timeout and max lock time, meaning if you don't call `next()` in a task (or the process fails to call it, i.e. exits unexpected), the next task will be run anyway when timeout.
 The default value is `5000` ms.

-- `CPQueue.Client.prototype.connected: boolean` Returns `true` if the queue is connected to the server, `false` otherwise.
+- `queue.connected: boolean` Returns `true` if the queue is connected to the server, `false` otherwise.
-- `CPQueue.Client.prototype.connect(timeout?: number): Promise<this>` Same as
-    `CPQueue.connect()`.
-Use the later instead, it's more semantic.
-- `CPQueue.Client.prototype.disconnect(): void` Closes connection to the queue server.
-When the queue is disconnected, no more task should be pushed or a socket error will be thrown.
+- `queue.disconnect(): void` Closes connection to the queue server.
-- `CPQueue.Client.prototype.push(task: (next: () => void) => void): this` Pushes
+- `queue.push(task: (next: () => void) => void): this` Pushes
-    a task into the queue, the program will send a request to the queue server for acquiring a lock, and wait until the lock has been acquired, run the task automatically.
+    a task into the queue, the program will send a request to the server acquiring for a lock, and wait until the lock has been acquired, run the task automatically.
+    - `next` Once the job is done, this callback function should be and must be called.
-- `CPQueue.Client.prototype.getLength(): Promise<number>` Gets the real queue
-    length in the queue server.
+- `queue.getLength(): Promise<number>` Gets the real queue length from the server.
-- `CPQueue.Client.prototype.onError(handler: (err: Error) => void): this` Binds
-    an error handler to run whenever the error occurred.
+- `queue.onError(handler: (err: Error) => void): this` Binds an error handler to catch errors whenever occurred.
-- `CPQueue.Client.prototype.closeServer(): void` Closes the queue server.
-Most often you don't need to call this method, and it may not work well if there are any tasks left in any process, since a process will always try to re-build the server if it finds connection lost.

-### More About Queue Server

-When you calling `CPQueue.connect()`, this method will firstly try to connect to a queue server, if the server doesn't exist, it will create a new one.
-You don't have to worry that the program will try to create the server several times since it may run in multiple processes.
-Well, it will not.
-This package itself has an inner algorithm to decide when and which process should ship the queue server, and other processes will just connect to it.
+## What Can't CP-Queue Do?

+- IPChannel requires all processes run with the same entry file, it won't work with multi-entry applications.
+- IPChannel only supports communications on the same machine, it's not designed for network communications with remote services.

+## Tip

+Powered by [open-channel](https://github.com/hyurl/open-channel), CP-Queue can work under [PM2](https://pm2.io) supervision even doesn't have access to the master process.

-## How It Works?
+## License

-For the people who wants to know the principle of the package or a way to implement a cross-process queue server, I'm here to share my idea.

-The secret is quite simple, but yet somehow not well-known.
-The main idea is shipping a socket server in one of the sub-processes.
-This package uses [first-officer](https://github.com/hyurl/first-officer) to find out the proper process that match `process.mainModule.filename` to ship the server.
-All sub-processes will (even master process can) connect to this server, the server will save the state of the queue, like the current running task id, etc.

-When a task is pushed to the queue, it will send a request contains a unique task id (I prefer [uuid](https://github.com/kelektiv/node-uuid)) to the server to ask for a lock.
-The server will check if there is undone work, if a previous task is not finished (not released), the new task will be put in a queue (actually an array).
-When a task finishes and send a request to the server says release, the server will remove the finished task from the queue, and starts the next task.
-By repeatedly running this procedure, the queue will work as expected until you exit the process.

-Of course more situation should be considered, e.g. the queue server process exits unexpected, other processes should listen the event when connection lost, and try to ship a new server immediately.
-Another situation is that a process acquired the queue lock, and failed to release it, say the process exited before releasing the lock, the server should set a timer to force release when timeout.

-**Why not ship the server in master process?** If you have full control of your program that is ok to ship the server in the master, but, if you program is running under the supervision of [PM2](https://github.com/Unitech/pm2), clearly you have no control of the master process, so shipping the server in one of the child-process is the best and safest way to keep your code running everywhere.
+This package is licensed under [MIT license](./LICENSE).